 In 2008, President Bill Clinton issued a call to action to address the pressing challenges Haiti faced in the aftermath of four devastating hurricanes, resulting in the formation of the Haiti Action Network.
 In response to the January 2010 earthquake, the network intensified their efforts toward long-term development in Haiti by addressing issues such as agriculture, cultural preservation, education, energy, enterprise development, health, and shelter, as well as water, sanitation, and hygiene (WASH).

-Clinton Global Initiative (CGI) members have made more than 100 Commitments to Action focused on Haiti, which will be valued at $500 million when fully funded and implemented.
-Now in its eighth year, the Haiti Action Network has a significant focus on creating sustainable jobs and encouraging investment in the country.
+Since 2008, members have made more than 100 Commitments to Action focused on Haiti, which will be valued at $500 million when fully funded and implemented.

-- Avoid a duplication of efforts by CGI members working in the country by sharing updates and specific areas of focus.
+by members working in the country by sharing updates and specific areas of focus.